LoicWe/LoicWe.github.io/index.markdown

 The first communities to appear in time are the 2nd, 16th and 18th ones in 1908.
 On the map, they all appear in the United States.
 That is an interrogating observation since in the late 19th and beginning of the 20th century, we know that the european film industry (and especially the French one) was dominating.
 Even when looking at the first movies produced in each community, we see that 2,16 and 18 solely originate from the U.S.A.

-include table or movies 2,16,18.
+Examples of movies from 2, 16 and 18 communities in their early age :
+-The Call of the Wild, 1908, USA
+-The Sealed Room, 1909, USA
+-In Little Italy, 1909, USA
+-Flames and Fortune, 1911, USA

-*Why is that ?*
+>Why is that ?
-*One explanation would be the lack of data.
+>One explanation would be the lack of data.
 Indeed, before the 1910s, crediting the actors was not a widespread habit.
-As our analysis relies a network based on actors, movies with no actors mentionned simply don’t appear.*
+As our analysis relies a network based on actors, movies with no actors mentionned simply don’t appear.

-**Example of movies with no actors**
+Movies not appearing in the network
+-movie 1
+-movie 2

 The map described the community size accumulated over the years.
 Let’s now take a look at  a yearly distribution of movies in the communities.

 {% include movies_time_dist.html %}

 Community 18 for starters shows a very dense production in the 1910s.

-**insert plot of 18 mains characteristics.**
+Movies included are U.S. silent, black and white short films featuring actors such as Charlotte Burton or Harry von Meter.

 >📽️ Achievement ! </br>
 You discovered community 18 : **The Dawn of American Cinema**

-It fades out quickly, lasting only aroud 35 years.
+This community fades out quickly, lasting only aroud 35 years.
 This is why its main features are very representative of the first era of the cinema.
 Sadly, as you may remember from the Network and Communities description earlier, it was also the community performing the higher gender parity within its ranks.
 This is a bad omen concerning the gender equity of more contemporary communities.

 On the other hand, community 2 spans over a whole century.
 We would expect the community to evolve over time (for example transitionning from black and white to color technologies).
 Contrary to community 18, it did perform badly in terms of gender parity, but maybe there is an improvement with time?